AshwiniDPrabhu/Clock/README.md

-# A simple Clock App
+# A Simple Clock App

 The ios app makes use of tab bar controller.
 It consists of 3 tabs.
 1. Clock - Displays the current time and date